Hiking Lake Superior Provincial Park - panoramic view water outdoor sky nature tree boat river beach lake travel ship surrounded

 Description

-Lake Superior Provincial Park in northeastern Ontario offers hikers a remarkable blend of accessible coastal walks and challenging backcountry adventures along the world's largest freshwater lake.
-This diverse park caters to everyone from families seeking easy strolls to experienced backpackers ready for multi-day wilderness expeditions.
+Lake Superior Provincial Park in Northeastern Ontario offers hikers a remarkable combination of accessible day hikes and challenging backcountry adventures along the world's largest freshwater lake.
+The park features eleven distinct trails showcasing varied landscapes including rocky shores, beaches, lakes, rivers, waterfalls, forests, wetlands and rolling hills.

 Trail Access and Route Options